huggingface/hub-docs/docs/hub/security-sso-okta-saml.md

 * Set Audience URI (SP Entity Id) to match the "SP Entity ID" value on Hugging Face.
 * Set Name ID format to EmailAddress.
-* Under "Show Advanced Settings", verify that Response and Assertion Signature are set to: Signed
+* Under "Show Advanced Settings", verify that Response and Assertion Signature are set to: Signed.

 Save your new application.

 ### Step 3: Finalize configuration on Hugging Face

-In your Okta application, under "Sign On/Settings/More details", find the following fields.
-You will need them to finalize the SSO setup on Hugging Face.
+In your Okta application, under "Sign On/Settings/More details", find the following fields:
 - Sign-on URL
 - Public certificate
 - SP Entity ID
+You will need them to finalize the SSO setup on Hugging Face.

 <div class="flex justify-center">
 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/sso/sso-okta-guide-saml-4.png"/>
 </div>

-In the SSO section of your organization's settings, copy-paste the values from Okta:
+In the SSO section of your organization's settings, copy-paste these values from Okta:

 - Sign-on URL
 - SP Entity ID